Paul has again been recommended in the 2016 edition of the Legal 500 which notes that he “excels at contentious matters such as EPO oppositions".

 Scott joined Swindell & Pearson Ltd in 2003 after obtaining a first class master’s degree in Physics from Imperial College London.
 He was promoted to IP Director in 2011.

 Scott’s client base includes SMEs and multinational corporations.
 His practice encompasses a number of fields of technology, including: software, electronics, optics, telecommunications and mechanical devices.
+Scott is a member of the firm’s Hi-tech team which has been commended in the 2016 edition of the Legal 500 for its “strength in the telecoms and semiconductor sectors”.

 Scott is committed to providing clear, understandable advice to his clients to enable them to achieve their commercial goals.
 He specializes in optimizing his clients’ patent protection and helping his clients to break into new markets.